 Welcome to Iceland, and welcome to the start of your winter excursion!
 When you arrive, you will have a voucher for the bus.
 Trade it in for a ticket to the bus heading to Reykjavík city.

 The drive from the airport is immediately beautiful and surreal, the undeveloped and sparse volcanic fields of the Reykjanes Peninsula passing by on the right-hand side, the rolling blue of the Atlantic Ocean on your left.
 Already, you will begin to feel the Icelandic nature casting her spell over you.

 You will spend your first night in accommodation in Reykjavík.
-Despite its small size, Reykjavík is a bustling city with a wealth of fantastic museums, art galleries, cafes, restaurants and bars.
-You could also spend your evening in the city exploring some cultural landmarks, such as the Perlan observation deck, Harpa Concert Hall or Hallgrímskirkja Church.
+Despite its small size, Reykjavík is a bustling city with many fantastic museums, art galleries, cafes, restaurants, and bars.
+You could also spend your evening exploring cultural landmarks in the city, such as the Perlan observation deck, Harpa Concert Hall, or Hallgrímskirkja Church.

-Your first stop on the Golden Circle tour is the UNESCO World Heritage site, Þingvellir National Park. Þingvellir is an important site to Icelanders for a number of reasons, first and foremost of which is that it is the original location of Alþingi, the first democratically elected parliament in the world, Þingvellir is an important site to Icelanders.
+Your first stop on the Golden Circle tour is the UNESCO World Heritage site, Þingvellir National Park.
+Being the original location of Alþingi, the first democratically elected parliament in the world, Þingvellir is an important site to Icelanders.

 It is also a fascinating area for geologists and nature lovers; Þingvellir is set atop the Mid-Atlantic Rift and is one of the only places in the world where you can see both the North American and Eurasian tectonic plates standing exposed from the earth.

 After Þingvellir, you will head to Haukadalur geothermal area, home to the bubbling hot springs Geysir—from which all geysers take their name—and Strokkur.
 The photogenic Strokkur erupts routinely every five to ten minutes, ensuring your chance to see this natural spectacle on display.